bihealth/kiosc-server/docs/source/introduction_installation.rst

     Enable the feature to upload small files to Kiosc that can be served to the Docker containers.

+``KIOSC_DOCKER_VOLUMES_DIR=data/docker_volumes``
+    Path where Docker volumes will be saved.
+Volumes contain data which users download from the internet or generate from within the containers.

 ``KIOSC_NETWORK_MODE=docker-shared``
     Can be ``host`` or ``docker-shared``.
 Indicates whether installation runs in a Docker environment or not.
 When using Kiosc from the Docker compose in